-- Type I error is α . - Type II error is β .

-- Sensitivity of the test is the power, which is 1β . - Specificity of the test is 1α .
+- Type I error is α .
+This is also the false positive rate of the test. - Type II error is β .
+This is also the false negative rate of the test. - Sensitivity of the test is the power, which is 1β . - Specificity of the test is the confidence level, which is 1α .